copious-world/stringglean/README.md

 **hashreplacer**
 > takes as input parameters, a file, a prefix which identifies a function call that has to be transformed, a map of strings to integers, and finally a template form indicating how to format the string id in the transformed programs.
 >
-> Herw is an example:
+> Here is an example:
 > `hashreplacer $ff 'g_mlcl.' gazzeteer.txt '@' > "$fstem".lua`
 >
 > *$ff* is a variable in a **bash** script that contains a file name.